gbv/cmo/README.md

                                   or OBJECTTYPE='person';
 ```

+## FOP Settings for PDF export
+Its maybe required to store a fop.xml in the folder ~/.mycore/cmo/resources/ to support the right font rendering.
+See fop.xml in project.

 ## Debug

 The project uses webpack to bundle typescript.
 To Debug change the mode in cmo-module/webpack.config.js to 'development'.